Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCEuropeanHestonGreeksEngine.rst

 .. math::
         vega:\frac{\partial X_t}{\partial \sigma}

 :math:`vega` measure the impact of volatility on option price.
-Atcually, the volatility changes over time.
+Actually, the volatility changes over time.
 So, that means the option price will change over mature time.